-Foot rot is the sudden onset of lameness is usually accompanied by a fever and production loss.
+Foot rot is the sudden onset of lameness and is generally accompanied by a fever and production loss.
 The skin between the claw and above the foot is swollen, painful and warm to the touch.
-The swelling is centred on the foot.
+The swelling is centered on the foot.

-This condition is caused by two bacteria, Fusobacteria necrophorum and Bacteriodes melaninogenicus, which are found in most housing facilities.
+There are two bacterial species that are the main cause of foot root.
+These are Fusobacteria necrophorum and Bacteroides melaninogenicus, which are found in most housing facilities.
 The bacteria enter the skin via small wounds between the claws and subsequently cause inflammation.

-- Maintain clean alleys to keep feet clean & dry.
-The use of alley scrapers is recommended.
+- Maintain clean alleys to keep feet clean and dry.
+We recommend the use of alley scrapers.

 - Ensure dry bedding and proper ventilation to achieve a fresh barn climate.

 - Consult a veterinarian for treatment of severe cases.
-Because this infection occurs deep within the foot, a prescription drug might be needed.
+Because this infection occurs deep within the foot, it may be necessary to use a prescription drug.

-- Have all cows trimmed 2 to 3 times a year.
+- Make sure you or a professional hoof trimmer trims all cows 2 to 3 times a year.

 - Whole herd spraying sessions and foot bathing are great tools to control the situation.